andrutyKrasnal/steam-reviews/README.md

 **Usage example**
 1. In "Wyszukaj grę" field write name of game you want to analyse
 2. Click "Szukaj" button underneath
-3. Select game from list, if title is wrote correctly, there should be only one title to choose
+3. Select game from list, if title is spelled correctly there should usually be only one position to choose from
 4. Select desired number of review to analyse, up to 5000
 5. Cick "Analizuj wybraną grę"
 6. After few seconds there should appear "Ogólna ocena ze Steam" -> pie chart -> word cloud for positive and negative sentiment -> 3 the most negative comments -> 3 most positive comment about selected game